-Home / Pasta Recipes / Zucchini Pasta with Pine Nuts and Mint
+Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 I will never turn down a bowl of pasta.
 It is simply what I always, always want to eat.
 Penne with spicy vodka sauce, spaghetti with pesto, angel hair with artichokes, I’m here for it.

-It is so simple that you would be right to assume it might be kind of bland or boring.There’s no cheese, no garlic, not even an onion but somehow it is rich and buttery and completely satisfying.
-When zucchini starts hitting the market, this pasta is on regular rotation at our house.
+It is so simple that you would be right to assume it might be kind of bland or boring.There’s no cherry tomatoes, no creamy sauce, not even fresh garlic, but somehow it is rich and buttery and completely satisfying.
+This time of year when summer zucchini starts hitting the farmers market, this pasta is on regular rotation at our house.
 My go-to summer pasta if you will.

 What’s your favorite pasta dish?
 Please share in the comments below.